Trent Bridge

 Radcliffe Road Stand

-• Bars on level three, serving bottled beers, alcohol-free beers, soft drinks, wine by the glass and hot drinks
+• Bar on level 3, serving bottled beers, alcohol-free beers, wine by the glass, soft drinks and hot drinks

-• Bars on level five, serving draught beers, alcohol-free beers, wine by the glass and soft drinks
+• Bar on level 5, serving draught beers, alcohol-free beers, wine by the glass and soft drinks

 Bringing your own food and drink